-'Immunity Passports' for Covid-19 May Lead to Discrimination, Intentional Infections: Scientists
+'Immunity Passports' For Covid-19 May Lead to Discrimination, Intentional Infections: Scientists

 Individuals in possession of an 'immunity passport' could be exempt from physical restrictions and may return to work, school and daily life.

-The rationale behind certifying people immune is the production and presence of antibodies against the virus, Ray, a senior scientist at the Kolkata-based CSIR-Indian Institute of Chemical Biology (IICB), said.
+he rationale behind certifying people immune is the production and presence of antibodies against the virus, Ray,a senior scientist at the Kolkata-based CSIR-Indian Institute of Chemical Biology (IICB), explained.

 In addition to the technical complexities, 'immunity passports' also pose regulatory and ethical concerns, said experts.